geonetwork/core-geonetwork/docs/manual/docs/user-guide/describing-information/creating-metadata.md

 !!!
 Note

     If only one group is defined in the catalog, the default group is selected.
+If a group is not a [Workspace Group](../../administrator-guide/managing-users-and-groups/creating-group.md#1-workspace-group) it will not be shown as an option in the list.

 Next steps: